-Our aims for Bring it on Brum! in 2024 include:
+Our aims for Bring it on Brum! in 2025-26 include:

-- Engage over 15,000 unique young people in our spring and programme - Engage over 26,300 unique young people in our summer programme - Engage over 12,258 unique young people in our winter programme - Increase focus and innovation around engaging young people aged 14-16 years.
+- Engage over 14,000 unique young people in our spring and programme - Engage over 25,000 unique young people in our summer programme - Engage over 12,000 unique young people in our winter programme

-There are over 80,600 young people going to school in Birmingham who are in receipt of benefitsrelated free school meals, this is up from 61,000 young people when Bring it on Brum! started in 2021.
+There are over 80,600 young people going to school in Birmingham who are in receipt of benefits-related free school meals.